 65Divided along a line parallel to the short axis produces two very different halves - one pointed and the other rounder.
 In this regard we should remember there were other similar Egyptian signs which look similar to eggs and/or baskets.

-3. Standard Pyramids and 'Hour' Standards.
+3. Hierakonpolis, Pyramids and Horizontal Hour-lines.